Advanced Mechanics Design

 Spline Mesh Lofting & Animation

-I then would refactor some code from the Cube Generator to create the sleepers which connect the middle of the track, this was from the cube code and it worked well, I would just have to multiply the Width and height by the right and forward vectors to get the vertex point.
+I then refactored some code from the Cube Generator to create the sleepers which connect the middle of the track.
+This was adapted from the cube code and it worked well — I would just have to multiply the width and height by the right and forward vectors to get the vertex point.

-I would then move onto creating a pillar support system which uses data from the world to generate the mesh and linking all the scripts together so I can control the rail generation from one centre point rather than each script, this helps keep values unified across the generation.
-For the pillar supports I would raycast down and check the distance, if it was greater than a minimum value it would generate a pilar
+I then moved on to creating a pillar support system which uses data from the world to generate the mesh, linking all the scripts together so I can control the rail generation from one central point rather than each script individually.
+This helps keep values unified across the generation.
+For the pillar supports I would raycast down and check the distance; if it was greater than a minimum value it would generate a pillar.

 Designs